stefan-nu/nu-grott/doc/CODE_RULES.md

 ## Coding rules

-The coding rules have been limited to the most basic rules that apply to an programming language.
+Those coding rules have been limited to the what I think are the most basic rules that apply to any programming language.
 Good programming involves far more.
 But if you follow these basic rules, your code will automatically be of high quality.

 1 Write code for humans not for computers
 * 1a write self-explanatory and speaking code